 Painless Removal for Problem Teeth

 At Salvaggio Dentistry, we have one primary goal: to help our patients keep and maintain their natural teeth for as long as possible.
 However, in cases where a tooth is simply damaged beyond repair, an extraction may become necessary.
 We only use this treatment as a last resort, and should you ever need one, you can trust we’ll do everything we can to ensure your comfort.
-And, if necessary, we can help replace the tooth right away, so you’ll spend as little time as possible with an incomplete smile.
-We’ll do our best to take the stress out of the situation at every opportunity.
+Plus, if necessary, we can help replace the tooth right away, so you’ll spend as little time as possible with an incomplete smile.
+Our goal as your dental team is to take the stress out of the situation at every opportunity, so don’t hesitate to get in touch with us if you have any questions about your emergency dental care.

 Why Choose Salvaggio Dentistry for Tooth Extractions?